Tabiiiqwq/MeshAnyGaussians_Webpage/content/english/pages/write_up.md

 ### Gaussian Splatting for Accurate Reconstruction

 We begin by converting the input video into a dense Gaussian Splatting (GS) representation.
 To achieve this, we first sample the video at 2 fps, and only select the sharpest frames using a variety of OpenCV functions.
-Next, we run *SIFT* + COLMAP feature extraction followed by COLMAP matching.
-Finally, to optimize for speed, we utilize GLOMAP's mapper to complete the SFM process.
+Next, we run *SIFT-GPU* + *COLMAP* feature extraction followed by *COLMAP* matching [7][13].
+Finally, to optimize for speed, we utilize *GLOMAP*'s mapper to complete the SFM process [8].

 To enhance the geometric accuracy of the resulting point cloud, we incorporate both pre- and post-processing steps.
-Specifically, we perform pseudo-depth estimation on the input video via *DepthAnythingV2* and use the resulting depth maps to regularize the 3DGS optimization.
+Specifically, we perform pseudo-depth estimation on the input video via *DepthAnythingV2* and use the resulting depth maps to regularize the 3DGS optimization [1].
 Additionally, after training, we apply a floater removal procedure based on density thresholds to eliminate spurious Gaussians.

-During training, we utilize the *Taming-3DGS* accelerated rasterization engine to achieve sub 20-minute training times on consumer GPU's (RTX 4070 mobile).
+During training, we utilize the *Taming-3DGS* accelerated rasterization engine to achieve sub 20-minute training times on consumer GPU's (RTX 4070 mobile) [12].

 ### Semantical Segmentation

 We model semantic segmentation on the Gaussian point cloud to introduce cross-point semantic awareness.
-To this end, we adopt the LangSplat framework to semantically enhance each 3D point by assigning it a language-relevant feature vector.
-Specifically, LangSplat uses the CLIP image encoder to extract language-aligned feature vectors (of dimension $D=512$) from semantic regions across training views.
+To this end, we adopt the LangSplat framework to semantically enhance each 3D point by assigning it a language-relevant feature vector [5].
+Specifically, LangSplat uses the CLIP image encoder to extract language-aligned feature vectors (of dimension $D=512$) from semantic regions across training views [11].
 These features are then compressed into a lower-dimensional space $\mathbb{R}^d$ using a lightweight scene-adaptive autoencoder.
 The final $d$-dimensional embeddings ($d=3$) are used to supervise the semantic attributes of each Gaussian point.

 For each semantic level $l \in \{\text{subpart}, \text{part}, \text{whole}\}$, LangSplat defines an encoder $E$ and decoder $\Psi$ to project CLIP features $L_t^l(v) \in \mathbb{R}^D$ into latent space representations $H_t^l(v) = E(L_t^l(v)) \in \mathbb{R}^d$, and minimizes the reconstruction error through an autoencoding loss: